L1Cafe/XYZ/state-of-the-art.md

 ## Pros

 - Extremely flexible, allows the programmer to have full control on the software they write
-- It is very simple in design: Lisp code is simply a list of symbol
+- It is very simple in design: Lisp code is simply a list of symbols

 ## Cons